Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: Introduction

-Our work here is meant to unify and generalize the theory of these previous constructions.
+Here we shall focus on unifying and generalizing the theory of several of these previous constructions.
 Our introduction of the matrix $\bM$ allows us to obtain wavelets very similar to either \cite{gama:diffScatGraphs2018} or \cite{gao:graphScat2018} as special cases.
-Moreover, the introduction of the tight wavelet frame $\cW^{(1)}$ allows us to produce a network with provable conservation of energy and nonexpansive properties analogous to \cite{zou:graphScatGAN2019}.
+Moreover, the introduction of the tight wavelet frame $\cW^{(1)}_J$ allows us to produce a network with provable conservation of energy and nonexpansive properties analogous to \cite{zou:graphCNNScat2018}.
 To highlight the generality of our setup, we introduce both windowed and non-windowed versions of the scattering transform using general (wavelet) frames and provide a detailed theoretical analysis of both.
-In the case where $\bM=\bI$ (and therefore $\bK=\bT$) much of this analysis is quite similar to \cite{gama:diffScatGraphs2018}.
-However, for general $\bM,$ this matrix $\bK$ is asymmetric which introduces substantial challenges.
-While \cite{gao:graphScat2018} demonstrated that asymmetric wavelets are numerically effective in the case $\bK=\bP$, this work is the first to produce a theoretical analysis of graph scattering transforms constructed with asymmetric wavelets.

-We believe that the generality of our setup introduces a couple of exciting new avenues for future research.
-In particular, we have introduced a large class of scattering transforms with provable stability and invariance guarantees.
-In the future, one might attempt to learn the matrix $\bM$ or the spectral function $g$ based off of data for improved numerical performance on specific tasks.
-This could be an important step towards bridging the gap between scattering transforms, which act as a model of neural networks, and other deep learning architectures.
-We also note that a key difference between our work and \cite{zou:graphCNNScat2018} is that we use the normalized graph Laplacian whereas they use the unnormalized Laplacian.
-It is quite likely that asymmetric wavelet transforms similar to ours can be constructed from the spectral decomposition of the unnormalized Laplacian.
-However, we leave that to future work.